OggiDanailov/class_January_2018/week7/day4/heroku.md

 ——

-1. heroku run rails db:migrate (you migrate the database)
+1. heroku run rake db:migrate (you migrate the database)

 2. for renaming the name of your app run: